 How to install ubuntu in a partition?

-by clyde_reichert , in category: Installation & Upgrades , a year ago
+by clyde_reichert , in category: Installation & Upgrades , 2 years ago

 How to install ubuntu in a partition?